SciML/SciMLDocs/docs/src/getting_started/first_optimization.md

 typeof(sol)
 ```

-From this we can see that it is an `OptimizationSolution`.
+From this, we can see that it is an `OptimizationSolution`.
 We can see the documentation for
 how to use the `OptimizationSolution` by checking the
 [Optimization.jl solution type page](https://docs.sciml.ai/Optimization/stable/API/optimization_solution/).
 For example, the solution is stored as `.u`.
 What is the solution to our
-optimization and what is the final loss value?
+optimization, and what is the final loss value?
 We can check it as follows:

 ```@example first_opt
 # Analyze the solution